9.2 What are Algae?

 1. Eukaryotic organisms:

 As mentioned above, algae are eukaryotic organisms.
-The structure of a eukaryote (a typical plant cell) is shown in Figure 10.2a.
-Figure 10.2b shows the cell structure of a prokaryote, a bacterium, one of two groups of the prokaryotic life.
+The structure of a eukaryote (a typical plant cell) is shown in the first figure below.
+The second figure below shows the cell structure of a prokaryote, a bacterium, one of two groups of prokaryotic life.
 Some do not consider the prokaryotes as true algae because they have a different structure, but most include these in the family of algae.
 There are labels for the different parts of the organisms, but I will not require you to know this information in detail - it is there so if you have a desire to look up more information, you can.
-Table 10.4 shows a comparison of both these types of cells.
+The table shows a comparison of both these types of cells.

 |--||Eukaryotic cells||Prokaryotic cells|